Sky Badger's Staff

 I'm one of the 'Founding mothers' that came up with the idea of starting Sky Badger.
-I'm a single mum of two, Max, my eldest has a serious medical condition and learning disabilities.
-I'm also a graduate of the School for Social Entrepreneurs and we've won some incredible awards for what we've done so far with Sky Badger.
-I'm doing all of this because I know the difference it can make to get the right help at the right time.
-I don't want anyone else to struggle the way I had to...its simply not fair.
-I also lead the children's disability awareness project at the Disability Action Alliance (DWP) and am on the board of Trustees at The Paypal Giving Fund and lead the Regional Stakeholder Network in the East of England for the Cabinet Office.
+I'm a mum of two, Max, my eldest has a serious medical condition and learning disabilities.
+I graduated from the School for Social Entrepreneurs which is where Sky Badger was truly born.
+I believe in Sky Badger because I know the difference it can make to get the right help at the right time and I don't want anyone else to struggle the way I had to.
+I also Chair the board of Trustees at The Paypal Giving Fund and lead the Regional Stakeholder Network in the East of England for the Cabinet Office.

 I am the parent of a disabled son whom is 16 years old; he is physically disabled and Autistic.
 He is my inspiration every day as he never complains.
 For the last 6 years I have worked in the Health and Social Care Sector.
 I work to support families build and create personalised packages of respite care alongside a team of multi agent professionals within the local authority.
 I have had experience as a key worker, case worker, recruitment and training, safeguarding, child in need and statement review meetings.

 Being disabled myself, I have an understanding of some of the day to day difficulties and red tape that we have to go through to get some help and assistance.
 By assisting families through some of the processes and being able to help find suitable resources means that I can help make their lives a little easier.
 Before I joined Sky Badger, I worked within the special education needs department of a primary school for some years.working with children who had various forms and levels of autism and behavioural difficulties.